 Music to Energize the Physical Body

-Based on the numerous suggestions given in The Healing Energies of Music, below are three pieces of music for activating the physical body.
+Based on the numerous suggestions given in The Healing Energies of Music, below are three pieces of music for better health.
+This selection can be used for activating the physical body.
 According to Hal A Lingerman, brass, percussion, heavy sounds of bass notes, and (most of) electronic music are good for this purpose.

 The next time you feel you need more physical energy, try listening to marches, overtures, epic soundtracks, and lively songs.
 He shares that when he played Pomp and Circumstance by Sir Edward Elgar at a nursing home for a music therapy class, “the entire atmosphere was changed.
 The nurses smiled at each other, the spirits of the patients were uplifted, and for some time afterwards their conversations became far more animated.
 Their faces looked less aimless and more focused.”5